a fee-based online consultation clinic for Obstetrics & Gynecology

 • Excessive weight gain.

-• Elderly patients - women above the age of 35 years.
+• Women above the age of 35 years.

 • Women who have previously delivered a stillborn baby.